Stofbrew/endoflife/letting-people-know/index.md

 # Getting a death certificate

-A death certificate is used to prove a death to services, organisations, and governments.
+A death certificate is used as an official record of a death.
 Your funeral director will often organise this for you, but it can only be issued after the funeral.
-It can take up to three weeks to arrive by mail.
+It costs (x) and can take up to three weeks to arrive by mail.

 <nav class="au-inpage-nav-links" aria-label="in page navigation">
   <h2 class="au-inpage-nav-links__heading">On this page</h2>